Month: July 2015

 The Doll’s Eyes

-I remember my little girl singing those words when she jumped rope outside.
+Word count: 192 Constructive criticism is welcomed!
+Three, six, nine The goose drank wine The monkey chewed tobacco On the streetcar line I remember my little girl singing those words when she jumped rope outside.
 I would watch her from my spot on the steps, and I wished I could jump too.
+But dolls

 Continue Reading

+Word count: 145 Constructive criticism is welcomed!
 I put the car in park and walk up to my childhood home that’s now for sale.
 The tree in the front calls to me.
 I stare up at the knothole that I used to think was the gateway to Narnia.
-It reminds me of To Kill a Mockingbird and summertime and the tree house I wanted to build but never did.
-As a sapling, this tree walked all over the yard while…
+It reminds me of To Kill a Mockingbird and summertime and the